Frege/frege-native-gen/README.md

 **Example 4:** `java.io.FileInputStream` in `IO`

-Checked exceptions are retained in `throws`.
+Checked exceptions are identified and a `throws` is appended to the function type with all the checked exceptions.

 ```
 data FileInputStream = native java.io.FileInputStream where